code-at-the-edge/curriculum-materials/content/learning/layouts/index.md

 - `padding-bottom`
 - `padding-left`

-We use the property `margin` in the same way, either in it's shorthand or individual form, lets add a `margin-bottom` to our header:
+We use the property `margin` in the same way, either in its shorthand or individual form.
+Let's add a `margin-bottom` to our header:

 ```css
 h1 {